Baldrico/Shadowdark/Rules/3) Characters/Ancestry/Kobold.md

 You know the Common and Draconic languages.

-### Knack.
+>[!check] Knack.
-You get +1 to spellcasting checks or may begin each session with a luck token.
+> You get +1 to spellcasting checks or may begin each session with a luck token.